bemanproject/iterator_interface/README.md

 // SPDX-License-Identifier: CC-BY-4.0

-The intent is that the source and documentation are available for use by people implementing their own optional types as well as people using the optional presented here as-is.
+The intent is that the source and documentation are available for use by people implementing their iterator types as well as people using the iterator_interface presented here as-is.

 The README itself is licesed with CC0 1.0 Universal.
 Copy the contents and incorporate in your own work as you see fit.